-2.17 Is the provision of electronic communications services to consumers subject to any special rules and if so, in what principal respects?
+2.15 Is the provision of electronic communications services to consumers subject to any special rules (such as universal service) and if so, in what principal respects?

-Regulations impose requirements in relation to service contracts, tariffs and service charges, as well as the protection of consumer rights in the areas of personal data, privacy and freedom of communication via telecommunication networks.
+Regulations impose requirements in relation to service contracts, tariffs and service charges, as well as protection of consumer rights in the areas of personal data, privacy and freedom of communication via telecommunications networks.
 Licensees are also required to establish separate call centres to receive complaints, to establish procedures for receiving and considering user complaints, and to comply with regulatory requirements in relation to handling complaints, including an escalation process in which resolution is pursued within particular deadlines.